PrinterG/Buillt-in-AI-chatbot/README.md

 # Buillt-in-AI-chatbot
-no API needed, functions on your machine
+no API needed, runs on your directory

 Dependencies:
 Ollama